divshot/docs/guides/environment-variables.md

 title: "Environment Variables on Divshot"
 ---

-# Environment Variables on Divshot.io
+# Environment Variables on Divshot

 <p class="lead">Divshot's development, staging, and production environments are great for operations, but don't solve the problem of service configurations.
 Environment variables are a great way to specify API keys for 3rd party services.</p>